23f3001400/Placement-Portal-Application/README.md

 # Placement Portal Application (PPA)

+Institutes require efficient systems to manage campus recruitment activities involving companies and students.
+Currently, many institutes rely on spreadsheets, emails, or manual coordination, which makes it difficult to manage company approvals, placement drives, student registrations, and application tracking.

 A comprehensive full-stack placement management system built for educational institutions to streamline the campus recruitment process — from company onboarding to final candidate selection.

 ---